jolbinsk1/Brain-MRI-Generation-and-Segmentation/README.md

 ## Citation

-If you use this code, please cite the original model repositories and datasets as appropriate.
+If you use this code, please cite the original model repositories and datasets.

 For questions about this project, feel free to reach out directly on github or via email: olbinski.julian@gmail.com